jaeyk/comp_thinking_social_science/docs/index.md

 > Make simple things simple, and complex things possible. - [Alan Kay](https://www.quora.com/What-is-the-story-behind-Alan-Kay-s-adage-Simple-things-should-be-simple-complex-things-should-be-possible)

 This is the website for *Computational Thinking for Social Scientists*.
-This open-access book intends to help social scientists think computationally and develop proficiency with computational tools and techniques to research computational social science.
-Mastering these tools and techniques not only enables social scientists to collect, wrangle, analyze, and interpret data with less pain and more fun, but it also let them work on research projects that would previously seem impossible.
+This open-access book aims to help social scientists think computationally and develop proficiency with computational tools and techniques to research computational social science.
+Mastering these tools and techniques not only enables social scientists to collect, wrangle, analyze, and interpret data with less pain and more fun, but it also allows them to work on research projects that would previously seem impossible.

 Horace Mann, the first great American advocate of public education, claimed that ''Education, then, beyond all other divides of human origin, is a great equalizer of conditions of men—the balance wheel of the social machinery.''
-I believe in this potential of education; however, I also fully acknowledge that quality education is not accessible equally.
+I believe in this potential of education; however, I also fully acknowledge that quality education is not equally accessible.
 Often, the gap between education and technology is greater among historically disadvantaged groups than advantaged groups.
 As an educator, this book is my small contribution to making this democratic vision of education possible, at least in the emerging field of computational social science.

 That said, this book is not intended to be a comprehensive guide for computational social science or any particular programming language, computational tool, or technique.
 If you are interested in a general introduction to computational social science, I highly recommend [Matthew Salganik](http://www.princeton.edu/~mjs3/)'s [Bit By Bit (2017)](https://www.bitbybitbook.com/).
 Salganik's book is comprehensive, accessible, and pedagogically friendly.